Disentangled Sequence to Sequence Learning for Compositional Generalization: Introduction

-We further illustrate this problem in an artificial setting and find that a simple marking strategy enhances the learning of disentangled representations for different relations.
-Motivated by this finding, we propose an extension to sequence-to-sequence models which allows us to learn disentangled representations for compositional generalization.
+Motivated by this finding, we propose an extension to sequence-to-sequence (seq2seq) models which allows us to learn disentangled representations for compositional generalization.
 Specifically, at each time step of the decoding, we adaptively re-encode the source input by conditioning the source representations on the newly decoded target context.
-Taking into account the target context makes it easier for the encoder to exploit specialized information for each prediction rather than capturing all source information in a single forward pass.
-Experiments on three benchmarks, namely COGS \cite{kim-linzen-2020-cogs}, CFQ \cite{DBLP:journals/corr/abs-2007-08970}, and CoGnition \cite{li-etal-2021-compositional}, empirically verify that our proposal yields less entangled representations and better generalization, outperforming competitive baselines and more specialized techniques.
+We therefore build specialized representations which make it easier for the encoder to exploit relevant-only information for each prediction.
+Experiments on three benchmarks, namely COGS \cite{kim-linzen-2020-cogs}, CFQ \cite{keysers2020measuring}, and CoGnition \cite{li-etal-2021-compositional}, empirically verify that our proposal leads to better generalization, outperforming competitive baselines and more specialized techniques.